The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 3. Using route optimization software

-The problem with solving vehicle routing problems using the above 2 method is the two-index flow formulation method is too lengthy and humanly complex to perform, while Google OR-tools require a lot of programming knowledge and proficiency in coding.
-Also, chances of generating errors are more and once an error is generated, you are back to square one.
+The problem with solving vehicle routing problems using the above 2 methods is the two-index flow formulation method is too lengthy and humanly complex to perform, while Google OR tools require a lot of programming knowledge and proficiency in coding.
+Also, the chances of generating errors are and once an error is generated, you are back to square one.

 Now the question arises, isn’t there a single method that is easy to perform and quick to get solutions to various vehicle routing problems?

-The answer is yes, with using a proficient route optimization software, you can get quick and easy solutions to VRPs.
+The answer is yes, By using proficient route optimization software, you can get quick and easy solutions to VRPs.

 What is Route Optimization?